 I believe this type of case example poses a number of important questions, risks and challenges for therapists, as well as opportunities for reflection and action.
-In a well-meaning, professional desire to label and address conditions, do practitioners sometimes:
+In a well-meaning, professional desire to label and address conditions, could it be that practitioners sometimes:

 Are we willing to change?

 (This article appeared in the November 2019 issue of Therapy Today, which is published by the British Association of Counselling and Psychotherapy © BACP)

 (For further reading on this theme, see also: Jo Watson (Ed), Drop the Disorder, 2019)